tymyrddin/purple/source/docs/making-of/cloud/index.rst

-A wolverine’s guide to controlled carnage
+A cloud hacking CTF on root-me
 ===============================================

 Designing cloud hacking challenges for Root-Me requires a balance of real-world relevance, technical feasibility, and educational value.
 A structured approach to building them, along with vulnerability ideas tailored for a CTF environment.
+Just in design state for now.

 .. toctree::
    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: Where educational value meets ‘oh god, they actually did that’:
+   :caption: Where educational value meets ‘oh god, they actually did that’.

    infra.md
    vulns.md